Sami Brady: Storylines

 The DiMeras' schemes are eventually revealed, and after some months, the real Rafe is reunited with Sami.
-During a family get-together for John Black, Johnny goes missing and Sami rushes to the DiMera mansion insisting that E.J. has him.
-They see in a news report that Johnny has "died" and in their grief, have sex, and Will sees them at it!
+During a family get-together, Johnny goes missing and Sami rushes to the DiMera mansion insisting that EJ has him.
+They see in a news report that Johnny has "died" and in their grief, have sex.
 However, the news report turns out to be false and Johnny is found alive and well.
 Will is angry with his mom for being unfaithful to Rafe, and when Rafe finds out about it Sami's marriage to Rafe ends.
 Lucas returns to town and Sami and Lucas reconnect.
 They are taken aback when Will reveals to them that he is gay.
 Sami initially runs out on Will, but she soon comes round to support him.
-Stefano is apparently murdered, and E.J. is held responsible, and Sami decides to help prove his innocence, much to Lucas's dismay.
+Stefano is apparently murdered, and EJ is held responsible, and Sami decides to help prove his innocence, much to Lucas's dismay.
 Sami's reunion with Lucas ends.
-Stefano is revealed to be alive, and E.J. is cleared for murder.
+Stefano is revealed to be alive, and EJ is cleared for murder.

-Sami starts to feel torn between E.J. and Rafe.
+Sami starts to feel torn between EJ and Rafe.
 Rafe and Sami agree to give their relationship a second chance.
-Sami plans Gabi Hernandez (Camila Banus) and Nick Fallon's (Blake Berris) wedding, wanting to tell E.J. her decision after the wedding.
+Sami plans Gabi Hernandez (Camila Banus) and Nick Fallon's (Blake Berris) wedding, wanting to tell EJ her decision after the wedding.
 However, during the wedding, it is revealed that Nick isn't the father of Gabi's unborn baby – Will is.
 Sami is furious with Gabi, and Rafe defends his sister, insulting Will in the process.
 Sami is furious and breaks up with Rafe.
-Sami eventually tells E.J. about Rafe and her plan to leave him.
-E.J. forgives her, and they reunite.
+Sami eventually tells EJ about Rafe and her plan to leave him.
+EJ forgives her, and they reunite.
 Nick demands Will sign away his paternal rights to the baby.
-When Sami, Lucas, and E.J. try to stop him, Nick reveals that he knows Will was responsible for shooting E.J. in 2007.
+When Sami, Lucas, and EJ try to stop him, Nick reveals that he knows Will was responsible for shooting E.J. in 2007.
 Will signs away his rights to avoid being prosecuted, and Sami is devastated.
 She and E.J. team up to stop Nick's blackmail of Will.
-When Stefano returns, Sami and E.J. decide to get his help to destroy evidence the police has against Will.
+When Stefano returns, Sami and EJ decide to get his help to destroy evidence the police has against Will.
 Sami and E.J. stay together through the situation, and become engaged in April 2013.